wro4j/wro4j/docs/CreateCustomLocator.md

 It is possible to associated new (or even same) aliases with new custom locator implementations.

-### Using !LocatorProvider
+### Using LocatorProvider
 This option is available since 1.4.7.
-One option to provide custom associations of locator alias and corresponding implementation is to create a class which implements {{{ro.isdc.wro.model.resource.locator.support.LocatorProvider}}} interface.
+One option to provide custom associations of locator alias and corresponding implementation is to create a class which implements ```ro.isdc.wro.model.resource.locator.support.LocatorProvider``` interface.
 For instance the default aliases are provided like this:

 ```java
 public class DefaultLocatorProvider